gcc-mirror/gcc/gcc/ada/doc/gnat_rm/the_gnat_library.rst

-This package provides the interface to the low level routines used by the generated code for allocation and freeing storage for the default storage pool (analogous to the C routines malloc and free.
+This package provides the interface to the low level routines used by the generated code for allocation and freeing storage for the default storage pool (analogous to the C routines malloc and free).
 It also provides a reallocation interface analogous to the C routine realloc.
 The body of this unit may be modified to provide alternative allocation mechanisms for the default pool, and in addition, direct